- eggs, emptied out and clean

 Use these crafts to enhance any bird activity or lesson plan.
 When you use these simple preschool bird crafts in your classroom, the sky’s the limit!

-A Preschool Unit on Birds
+This post is part of the series: A Preschool Unit on Birds

 Birds make a great theme for a Preschool Unit.
 In this series you will find different lesson plans and activities to teach your preschoolers about birds.